Informfully/Documentation/docs/source/index.rst

 This documentation provides you with all the information on successfully configure and deploy Informfully.
 It is structured as follows:

-* **Getting Started** serves as an overall introduction to install the platform and for setting up a development environment.
+* **Getting Started** serves as an overall introduction to install the codebase, create a development environment, and notes on the deployment.
-* **Mobile App** and **Administration Website** provide a in-depth overview of the front end components
+* **Running Experiments** provide a in-depth overview of how to use the Informfully platform to conduct user studies.
-* **Back End** provide the same insights for the back end components.
+* **Technical Documentation** provide the same insights for various technical aspects in order to customize and extend the platform.
-* Finally **Platform Deployment** looks at how to move the back end to a server and how to publish the apps on the storefronts.
+* **User Guides** prides tips and tricks into working with the codebase and provides useful links to tutorials (as this documenation is not a tutorial on how to use React Native and Meteor).

 .. toctree::
    :maxdepth: 1